American Board of Pathology Certification Exams

 For detailed information on individual certification requirements, please visit abpath.org.

 Candidates will receive an email from ABPath when the scheduling period opens with instructions for scheduling an exam.
-Examination appointments may be made during the designated Exam Scheduling period (dates to be announced).
+Examination appointments may be made during the designated Exam Scheduling period only (dates to be announced).
 The appointment testing time noted on Pearson VUE web pages reflects the total appointment time, including a tutorial, examination, breaks, and exit survey.
 Exam dates and locations may be limited, schedule your examination(s) as soon as possible when the scheduling period opens.

-If you are scheduling examination appointments for a combined examination (AP/CP) or multiple Subspecialty exams, the examination dates do not have to be scheduled back-to-back dates or at the same locations.
+If you are scheduling examination appointments for a combined examination (AP/CP) or multiple Subspecialty exams, the examination dates do not have to be scheduled on back-to-back dates or at the same locations.
 International Pearson VUE test centers for ABPath examinations are limited, please contact ABPath if you would like to take an exam at an international location.

-If you have not taken an ABPath certification exam in the past and are approved to take an upcoming exam, you will create a new Pearson VUE account to schedule an ABPath exam.
-If you took an ABPath Spring 2021 Primary Certification Exam, you do not need to create a new Pearson VUE account for 2023 and you will use the same login information to schedule your 2023 examinations.
+If you have not taken an ABPath certification exam in the past and are approved to take an upcoming exam, you will create a new Pearson VUE account to schedule an ABPath exam .
+If you have already taken an ABPath Certification Exam in 2022, you do not need to create a new Pearson VUE account for 2023 and you will use the same login information to schedule your 2023 examinations.

-- If you are requesting special accommodations for an examination including accommodations for nursing mothers, please contact Mary@abpath.org for Primary exams and Renee@abpath.org for Subspecialty exams prior to scheduling an exam appointment.
-We must notify Pearson VUE that you have been approved for an accommodation.
+If you are requesting special accommodations for an examination including accommodations for nursing mothers, please contact Mary@abpath.org for Primary exams and Renee@abpath.org for Subspecialty exams prior to scheduling an exam appointment.
+ABPath must notify Pearson VUE that you have been approved for an accommodation before you can schedule.

 If you need assistance in scheduling or creating an account with Pearson VUE, please call Pearson VUE at 1-866-314-0159.